 By now, it should be common knowledge that bad news drives up news-media ratings.
-Clickbait, link bait, provocative headlines, or misleading titles are all designed to play on human fear.
+Crisis headlines, clickbait, linkbait, outrageous comments, or misleading titles are all designed to play on human fear.
 Those who scream that the “sky is falling” get ample media coverage.

-Lately, this recipe has produced a bonanza: take the current mix of social and global conflicts; include an unhealthy dose of corporate, political, and celebrity scandals; add handfuls of corporate greed; mix it with a tumultuous political landscape; fold in our climate that brims with uncertainty; add an easy and addictive way to both share and scroll on a device that’s always with you, and… and Voilà!
+This recipe has produced a frenzy: take the current pandemic fears; mix in the social-political and global conflicts; include an unhealthy dose of corporate, and celebrity scandals; mix it with a tumultuous political landscape; fold in our climate that brims with uncertainty; add an easy and addictive way to both share and scroll on a device that’s always with you, and… and Voilà!
 You get a mass media mess.

 The media has a menu full of doom-and-gloom stories they force-feed to the public.
 The more implausible the message or headline, the more it will warp our sense of reality.
 This makes the fake seem real, and the real seem fake, which is a paradox we can’t quite wrap our heads around.
 As such, we give our attention to the things we can’t make sense of and spend more time trying to process it.

 “The most powerful predictor of what spreads online is anger.”

 ― Ryan Holiday, Trust Me, I’m Lying: Confessions of a Media Manipulator

 Why should anyone care about brands in times like these?